 Create a Hurricane Checklist

 If you live in a hurricane-prone area, make a checklist of important things you’ll need to do.
 Whether it’s preparing your property to minimize damage or taking photos of valuables for insurance claims, a hurricane checklist will help you organize your tasks.
 Make sure you also have an emergency fund available that can cover things like the cost of gas, a hotel room, and food for your entire family.
 You can expect that emergency fund to last at least three days until it’s safe to return home after the storm has passed.

-Proper disaster preparedness is the key to keeping yourself and your loved ones safe.
+Proper disaster preparedness is the key to keeping yourself, your loved ones safe, your employees, and your business.
 Remember that property can always be replaced and that human safety is the number one concern in the event of a hurricane or other storm.
-With a bit of planning, you’ll be able to safely weather the storm and return home so you can resume your normal life.
+With a bit of planning and some a plan (or template) for business hurricane preparedness, you’ll be able to safely weather the storm and return home so you can resume your normal life.

 This article was updated on 11/19/20